raspberrypi/picotool/README.md

         --verbose
             Print verbose output
         -p <pad>
-            Specify alignment to pad to, defaults to 0x1000 File to write to
+            Specify alignment to pad to (hexadecimal; default 0x1000) File to write to
         <outfile>
             The file name